 - DGGS publications and outreach - Publishes and distributes geologic data that has been collected, analyzed, and assembled by geologists involved in DGGS projects

 - DGGS website development and digital data distribution - Ongoing maintenance, design, and content management of the DGGS website.
-Project scope also includes: FGDC compliant metadata editing and training, geologic data management, and quality control of geospatial data distribution files

 - National Geological & Geophysical Data Preservation Program - Assessment of Alaska geological and geophysical data collection and preservation needs.
 Conduct an assessment of data preservation needs, including an evaluation of progress, data holdings, and gaps remaining from the MDIRA program, and focus particularly on data and samples relating to energy resources and engineering geology that remain to be inventoried, cataloged, and made accessible.